 Although much time is spent on instructing students on core content, teachers also instruct students on appropriate behavior and skills needed to be successful, Christian adults.
-It is imperative that parents and families are involved in every step of their child's education, and that is true in classroom management of behavior as well.
+Parents and families must be involved in every step of their child's education, and that is true in classroom management of behavior.

 - It is critical that the student's dignity be maintained during all classroom interactions.
 As the adult in the room, it is your responsibility to stop the conflict cycle and model how to appropriately respond, even when students are being disrespectful.
 Although sometimes very difficult in the face of abject discourtesy, it is crucial that adults teach through their actions and words, like Jesus, how to behave and treat others. - Behaviors must be taught, just as we teach content.
 As students get older, adults make many assumptions about what behaviors students "should" already know.
 If a student doesn't know a certain content, we teach, re-teach, and review that content.
 If a student doesn't know appropriate behavior, we usually punish.
 Focus on teaching those behaviors that you are not seeing students do well in your classroom.
-Teach them as you would teach content with a target, a set, an input, an output, some modeling, etc. Re-teach and review when necessary. - Correcting a student's behavior publicly may result in escalation of behaviors.
+Teach them as you would teach content with a target, a set, an input, an output, some modeling, etc. Re-teach and review when necessary. - Correcting a student's behavior publicly may result in an escalation of behaviors.
 Public humiliation or public logging of incorrect behaviors actually harms the ability to change behavior.
 Some students may become combative or try to "save face" by acting out even more negatively.
 The goal of any consequence is to change the behavior.
-Use those consequences that actually change behavior, are linked to the inappropriate choice, and allow a student to learn from the poor choice that they made.
-Consequences should be natural, logical, and related to the misbehavior. - Behavior Reflection Sheets for different ages are located in the Sharepoint drive Catholic Schools Behavior Management Materials All Documents (sharepoint.com).
+Use those consequences that change behavior, are linked to the inappropriate choice, and allow a student to learn from their poor choice.
+The consequences should be natural, logical, and related to the misbehavior. - Behavior Reflection Sheets for different ages are located in SharePoint (Catholic Schools Curriculum → DOR Curriculum → 04.
+Behavior Management Materials).
 Consider having students reflect on the choice(s) that they made and learn from the experience.
 These sheets also have a place for parent signatures, ensuring that families are informed about the behavior challenges their child is facing in the classroom, and can help support teaching appropriate behaviors at home.
 Some of these reflection sheets allow for the restorative process, link to Scripture and prayer, and encourage students to apologize and make reparations when necessary.